vitidev/VisualHgMod2_2022/Solution/Readme.txt

   hg clone https://hg.codeplex.com/forks/lmn/visualhg2

-Install prerequisites
+Use Visual Studio 2010, 2012 or 2013 Preview to build the solution.

-  Visual Studio 2010
+Note that Visual Studio SDK must be installed.

-  Visual Studio 2010 SDK
+Use Visual Studio 2010 SDK to build release versions.

-Note that you still need to install the prerequisites if you use Visual Studio 2012.

-Alternatively you can modify VisualHg.csproj to reference Visual Studio 2012 SDK assemblies.